cs107-undefined/Undefined_AD/docs/sphinx_files/usage.rst

 3.4 Debugging
 ^^^^^^^^^^^^^^^

 Since the forward model does not store the intermediate values, we recommend the users to use reverse mode for their debugging propose.
-We offer the tree structure and the computational graph as output to facilitate with the process.
+We offer the graph structure and the computational graph as output to facilitate with the process.
 Moreover, we also provide the source codes for the users to examine our workflow.
 Please refer to the **Source Code Details** section.
+Since our design is encapsulated and modularized, it is easy for the users to spot the possible error(s).